atomaszewicz/Bond/RStudio/Analysis.md

 |Bond|96|36|71|89|37|64|80|61|69|68|
 |'538'|100|5|61|94|20|64|86|40|67|64|

 From this table we see that the max scores are higher for the '538' analysis, while the mean and min scores are higher for the Bond films.
 So based on this, the Bond movies are slightly above average, but have never thoroughly rocked nor stunk-up the theatre (or home theatre).
-These results are fairly straightforward in my mind: being a long-running, blockbuster franchise, there is a lot of time, effort, care and **money** put into making a Bond film above average, since they're formulaic it is harder to 'Wow' the audince into a 100% score, and being such a well known series, those uninterested in it will watch something else, which keeps the scores from rock bottom.
+These results are fairly straightforward in my mind: being a long-running, blockbuster franchise, there is a lot of time, effort, care and **money** put into making a Bond film above average, then since they're formulaic it is harder to 'Wow' the audince into a 100% score, and lastly being such a well known series, those uninterested in it will watch something else, which keeps the scores from rock bottom.
+In contrast, new movies (i.e. those looked at in the '538' data) can be anywhere from underground sleeper hits, to tremendous big-budget flops.

-Since the Bond films are a well-established blockbuster franchise there is a lot of time and effort put into the movies to make them good, and because it is so well known, people uninterested in the series will watch something else.
-Yet at the same time, since it is a somewhat formulaic franchise, it is harder to 'WOW' the audience into a 100% rating.

 One thing that buged me about the results from the Bond series it that I expected critics to be more, well, critical of movies than your average Joe Rotten Tomatoe, while in reality the average user rating was 10% (7 percentage-points) less than the critic ratings.
 However, as expected, in the '538' article Rotten Tomatoes user ratings were on average 19% (3 percentage-points) higher than Rotten Tomatoes critic scores <sup>[1]</sup>.
 It could be that critics are harsher on movies in general but they understand the place of the James Bond movies.
 So while the average theater-goer is keeping their score of Citizen Kane or Casablanca in mind when they pencil in their rating for the 007 films, critics understand that the Bond franchise should be judged for what it is going for.